megahertz/electron-simple-updater/README.md

 ## Usage

 ### Publish a new release
-1. Insert a link to a place where you will store updates.json in your code.
+1. Insert a link to a hosting where you will store updates.json to main.js.
 You can find a sample of updates.json in the [the example](example)

     ```js